dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 METplus utilizes GitHub Actions to run processes automatically when changes are pushed to GitHub.
 These tasks include:

-* Building documentation to catch warnings/errors.
+* Building documentation to catch warnings/errors
-* Building a Docker image to run tests.
+* Building a Docker image to run tests
-* Creating/Updating Docker data volumes with new input data used for tests.
+* Creating/Updating Docker data volumes with new input data used for tests
-* Running unit tests.
+* Running unit tests
-* Running use cases.
+* Running use cases
-* Comparing use case output to truth data.
+* Comparing use case output to truth data
-* Creating/Updating Docker data volumes with truth data to use in comparisons.
+* Creating/Updating Docker data volumes with truth data to use in comparisons

 GitHub Actions Workflows
 ========================